-The Cabramatta Moon Festival is a spectacular event that celebrates Vietnamese culture and attracts more than 90,000 people each year.
+The Cabramatta Moon Festival is a spectacular event that celebrates Vietnamese culture and attracts more than 90,000 people annually.

-The Cabramatta Moon Festival offers a variety of cultural events, from a traditional lantern parade, the famous lion dance to customary dances where participants are adorned in vibrant costumes.
-There is lots on offer to suit visitors of all ages, from live entertainment, rides, stalls, food and family friendly activities.
+The Cabramatta Moon Festival offers a variety of cultural events, from a traditional lantern parade and the famous lion dance to customary dances, where participants are adorned in vibrant costumes.
+There is lots on offer to suit visitors of all ages – from live entertainment, rides, stalls, food and family-friendly activities.

 Entry to the festival is free and is located in the Cabramatta CBD.
-Road closures will take place in John Street, Park Road, Dutton Lane, Dutton Lane Loop, Railway Parade and Arthur Street, Cabramatta.
+Road closures will occur on John Street, Park Road, Dutton Lane, Dutton Lane Loop, Railway Parade, Arthur Street, and Cabramatta.

-If coming by car, you can park your car in Canley Vale or Canley Heights and look out for the Hoang Do – Cabramatta Moon Festival Free Shuttle Bus service to hop on and off and beat the crowd.
+If you are coming by car, you can park in Canley Vale or Canley Heights and look out for the Hoang Do – Cabramatta Moon Festival Free Shuttle Bus service to hop on and off and beat the crowd.